-- Muscle cramps may occur due to electrolyte imbalances related to reduced fluids or due to decreases in sodium levels from excessive perspiration.
+- Muscle cramps may occur due to electrolyte imbalances related to reduced fluids or decreased sodium levels from excessive perspiration.

 - A dehydrated brain may lead to confusion, irritability, dizziness, fatigue, and headaches.

 - Fluctuations in blood pressure may occur.
-As blood volume is reduced blood pressure drops.
-The body then compensates by producing chemicals that constrict blood vessels thereby causing a rebound rise in blood pressure.
+As blood volume is reduced, blood pressure drops.
+The body then compensates by producing chemicals constricting blood vessels, causing a rebound rise in blood pressure.

 Populations at Risk For Dehydration

-Children and babies can become dehydrated very quickly, especially when ill.
-This is because their bodies actually have a higher percentage of water as body weight, and they metabolize electrolytes more rapidly.
-Seniors often have a reduced sense of thirst, less ability to conserve water and are more likely to be on medication such as a diuretic that effects fluid levels.
+Children and babies can become dehydrated very quickly, incredibly when ill.
+This is because their bodies have a higher percentage of water as body weight, and they metabolize electrolytes more rapidly.
+Seniors often have a reduced sense of thirst, less ability to conserve water, and are more likely to be on medication such as a diuretic that affects fluid levels.
 Dehydration is the most frequent reason why seniors are hospitalized.
-Individuals with chronic illnesses such as kidney disease, cystic fibrosis, diabetes, alcoholism and adrenal gland disorders are at higher risk as well.
+Individuals with chronic illnesses such as kidney disease, cystic fibrosis, diabetes, alcoholism, and adrenal gland disorders are also at higher risk.
 Also, people who live in high altitudes (>8,000ft) have increased risk because of the way the body adapts to altitude by increasing urine output and increasing respiration (breathing) rate.

 Too Much of a Good Thing

 Your body can only absorb about one quart of fluid per hour.
-Drinking excessive amounts of water in a short period of time is not only inefficient, but it can also be counterproductive or dangerous.
+Therefore, drinking excessive amounts of water in a short period is inefficient and can also be counterproductive or dangerous.
 Water intoxication occurs when there is too much fluid in the cells and tissues of the body.
-This can be the result of drinking too much water, kidney dysfunction or insufficient elimination of water.
-Water intoxication can be serious and may result in swelling, confusion, seizures and even death.
-College students have been known to die due to being forced to drink excessive amounts of water during initiation rites.
+This can result from drinking too much water, kidney dysfunction, or insufficient elimination of water.
+Water intoxication can be severe and may result in swelling, confusion, seizures, and even death.
+For example, college students have been known to die from being forced to drink excessive water during initiation rites.

 Tips For Keeping Hydrated

 - Do start drinking water early in the day.
-It is a quick energizer and starts the habit for the day.
+It is a quick energizer and creates the habit for the day.